 - i.
-The Permittee shall immediately notify the Illinois EPA's Regional Office, by telephone, facsimile or electronic mail, for each incident in which the opacity from an affected boiler exceeds 30 percent for eight or more 6-minute averaging periods within a two-hour period unless the Permittee has begun the shutdown of the affected boiler by such time.
-(Otherwise, if opacity during an incident only exceeds 30 percent for no more than seven 6-minute averaging periods, the Permittee need only report the incident in the quarterly report, in accordance with Condition 7.1.10-2(d).) - ii.
-Upon conclusion of each incident in which the applicable PM emission standard was exceeded or in which an exceedance of the opacity standard is two hours or more in duration, the Permittee shall submit a follow-up report to the Illinois EPA, Compliance Section and Regional Office, within 15 days providing a copy of the records for the incident required by Condition 7.1.9(h)(ii)(A), (B) and (D).

-7.1.11 Anticipated Operating Scenarios/Operating Flexibility
+The Permittee shall immediately notify the Illinois EPA's Regional Office, by telephone (voice, facsimile or electronic) mail, for each incident in which the applicable emissions standard (Condition 7.1.4(b)) could be exceeded or in which the opacity from an affected boiler exceeds 30 percent for fiveeight or more 6-minute averaging periods within a two-hour period unless the Permittee has begun the shutdown of the affected boiler by such time.
+(Otherwise, as related to opacity, if opacity during an incident only exceeds 30 percent for no more than fiveseven 6-minute averaging periods, the Permittee need only report the incident in the quarterly report, in accordance with Condition 7.1.10-2(a)(iii) and (d).) - Upon conclusion of each incident in which the applicable PM emission standard may have beenwas exceeded or in which exceedances an exceedance of the opacity standard is two hours or more in duration, the Permittee shall submit a follow-up report to the Illinois EPA, Compliance Section and Regional Office, within 15 days that includes: a detailed description of the incident and its cause(s); an explanation why continued operation of an affected boiler was necessary; the length of time during which operation continued under such conditions, until repairs were completed or the boiler was taken out of service; a description of the measures taken to minim: and correct deficiencies with chronology; and a description of the preventative measures that have been and are being taken.providing a copy of the records for the incident required by Condition 7.1.9(h)(ii)(A), (B) and (D). - 7.1.11 Anticipated Operating Scenarios/Operating Flexibility and (1) of the Act.
+This condition does not affect the Permittee's obligation to continue to comply with applicable requirements; to properly obtain a construction permit in a timely manner for any activity constituting construction or modification as defined in 35 IAC 201.102 or 40 CFR 52.21(a)(2); and to comply with other legal requirements that apply to such a change:

-The Permittee is authorized to make the following operational changes with respect to each affected boiler without prior notification to the Illinois EPA or revision of this permit, pursuant to Section 39.5(7)(a) and (1) of the Act.
-This condition does not affect the Permittee's obligation to continue to comply with applicable requirements; to properly obtain a construction permit in a timely manner for any activity constituting construction or modification as defined in
+The Permittee is authorized to make the following operational changes with respect to each affected boiler without prior notification to the Illinois EPA or revision of this permit, pursuant to Section 39.5(7) (a)